lwsjs/local-web-server/doc/visualisation.md

 $ ws -f combined > web.log
 ```

-In a separate tab, point goaccess at `web.log` and it will display statistics in real time:
+In a separate terminal, point goaccess at `web.log` and it will display statistics in real time:

 ```
 $ goaccess -p ~/.goaccessrc -f web.log